TejveerSingh13/ProblemSkill-/README.md

 ### 2. Boyer-Moore Voting Algorithm
 The Boyer-Moore Voting Algorithm is an efficient algorithm used to find the majority element in an array.
 The majority element is defined as an element that appears more than n/2 times in an array of length n.
 The algorithm operates by maintaining a count and a candidate element.
 It iterates through the array, updating the count and candidate based on certain conditions.
 If the count becomes zero, the algorithm selects a new candidate.
 At the end of the iteration, the selected candidate is checked to determine if it meets the majority element criteria.
 The algorithm guarantees that if there is a majority element present, it will correctly identify it.
 The Boyer-Moore Voting Algorithm has a time complexity of O(n) and a space complexity of O(1), making it highly efficient.
 However, it does not provide information about the maximum count or multiple majority elements in the array.

+### 3. Dutch National Flag Algorithm
+The Dutch National Flag algorithm, also known as the 3-way partitioning algorithm, is a sorting algorithm that allows us to sort an array with three distinct values in linear time and with constant extra space.
+The algorithm is particularly useful when dealing with problems that involve dividing elements into three categories or groups.
+One common application is sorting arrays with three different colors or categories.
+The idea behind the algorithm is to maintain three pointers: left, curr, and right.
+The left pointer represents the boundary of the sorted first category, the right pointer represents the boundary of the sorted third category, and the curr pointer iterates through the array.

 ## Data Structures in this Repository
 Check in ./DataStructures and Algorithms/DS's
 ### 1. Singly Linked List